ScottLogic/Technology-Carbon-Standard/pages/projects/gwf/3-upstream-emissions.md

 GWF has a Bring Your Own Device (BYOD) policy enabling personal device use at work.
 This meant that BYOD devices needed to be in scope as well as those purchased by GWF.

+### High level estimate methodology

 We started with an outline list regarding the quantity and location of each type of device.
+At this point we did not have specifics such as make, model, year of purchase or whether the device was brand new or remanufactured etc.

+Our outline list:

 - 6 laptops (3× Germany, 1× UK, 1× Netherlands, 1× Taiwan)
 - 8 monitors (3× Germany, 3× UK, 1x Netherlands, 1× Taiwan)
 - 1 small desktop printer (Germany)

-### High level estimate methodology

 **BYOD policy**